 You should review the admission criteria to determine if you meet the minimum qualifications for your program choice.

-SUNY Cortland does not offer an English Language Institute, so international applicants whose primary language is not English must show a minimum level of English proficiency through one of the following methods:
+SUNY Cortland does not offer an English Language Institute, so international applicants whose primary language is not English must show English proficiency by submitting test scores.
+Listed below are the acceptable tests and preferred scores: